 All patients cannot be treated to one set of norms as the facial skeleton and its overlying soft tissue is different for different population in females.
-So, it is very important to maintain the facial harmony and balance of a particular population while treating a patient of that particular population.
+The attainment of facial soft-tissue proportionality is one of the principal goals in the treatment of dentofacial deformities and can be achieved with properly planned and executed orthognathic surgery techniques.